Russian Provisional Government: July crisis and second coalition government

 The Ministry of Justice released leaflets accusing the Bolsheviks of treason on the charge of inciting armed rebellion with German financial support, and published warrants for the arrest of the party's main leaders.
 Following this, troops cleared the party's Headquarters in the Kshesinskaya Mansion, and the capital quickly succumbed to anti-Bolshevik hysteria as hundreds of Bolsheviks were arrested and known or suspected Bolsheviks were attacked in the streets by Black Hundreds elements.
 The Petrograd Soviet was forced to move from Tauride Palace into the Smolny Institute.

 Trotsky was captured a few days later and imprisoned, whilst Lenin and Zinoviev went into hiding.
-Lenin had refused to stand trial for ‘treason’ as he argued that the state was in the hands of a ‘counter-revolutionary military dictatorship’, which was already engaged in a ‘civil war’ against the proletariat.
-Lenin believed that these events were “an episode in the civil war” and described how “all hopes for a peaceful development of the Russian revolution have vanished for good” when writing a few days after his flight.
+Lenin had refused to stand trial for 'treason' as he argued that the state was in the hands of a 'counter-revolutionary military dictatorship', which was already engaged in a 'civil war' against the proletariat.
+Lenin believed that these events were "an episode in the civil war" and described how "all hopes for a peaceful development of the Russian revolution have vanished for good" when writing a few days after his flight.

 These developments left a new crisis in the Provisional Government.
 Bourgeois ministers, belonging to the Constitutional Democratic Party resigned, and no cabinet could be formed until the end of the month.

-The party's political fortunes were poor but were revived after an abortive ‘coup d’etat’ by right-wing elements led by General Kornilov.
+The party's political fortunes were poor but were revived after an abortive 'coup d'état' by right-wing elements led by General Kornilov.

 Kerensky became the new Prime Minister of the Provisional Government on the 21st of July.
 Prince Lvov had resigned along with many Bourgeois ministers from the Provisional Government.
 He had been considered to be closely associated with the soviets, and in a strong leading position.

 Finally, on the 24th of July (6 August) 1917, a new coalition cabinet, composed mostly of socialists, was formed with Kerensky at its head.